 Generally, sales of services are subject to the business tax.
 However, Tenn.
 Code Ann. § 67-4-708(3)(c)(i-xvi) lists 16 types of services that are excluded from taxation.
-To qualify as exempt, sales of services must fit the description of the statutorily exempt service provided in the Standard Industrial Classification Index of 1972 ("SIC" or "SIC Index") and any supplements and amendments (which was updated in 1987 and should be used).
-166 Therefore, taxpayers should use the SIC Index to determine if a certain service qualifies for the exemption.
+The Standard Industrial Classification Index of 1972 ("SIC" or "SIC Index") provides definitions of business activities that are both taxable and exempt under the Tennessee Code.
+Taxpayers should use the definitions of the 16 types of services provided in the SIC Index and any supplements and amendments to the SIC to determine if their business activities qualify as exempt under the Tennessee Code.
+177

 The SIC Index classifies business establishments by the type of economic activity they perform; SIC classifications are based on the "primary" or "predominant" activity of the subject industries.
 Not all business types are included in the SIC Index; rather, the SIC Index classifies only those types of business establishments representing a significant part of the economy.
-167
+178